risingwavelabs/awesome-stream-processing/aviation_monitoring/readme.md

 # Flight tracking demo

-README will be adjusted once demo is finalized and running properly.
+README will be adjusted once demo is finalized.

 Under the Zookeeper and Metabase containers, based on your device, adjust the specified platforms as needed.